aronasorman/terraform-kubernetes-redis/README.md

 # Redis Module

+This fork update the sl1pm4t's repository codes to support Terraform v0.14.x and remove requirement of custom kubernetes provider fork.

-Port of the Redis helm chart for Terraform
+Port of the Redis helm chart for Terraform (Fixed for Terraform v0.14.x) supporting redis master and slaves replicas

 ## Description